zendesk/curly/README.md

 </div>
 ```

-The presenter will be responsible for filling in the variables.
-Add the necessary
+The presenter will be responsible for providing the data for the components.
+Add
-Ruby code to the presenter:
+the necessary Ruby code to the presenter:

 ```ruby
 # app/presenters/posts/comment_presenter.rb